non-npc/Live_Code_Previewer/README.md

 # Live Code Previewer

-**Live Code Previewer** that allows users to write and preview HTML, CSS, and JavaScript code in real-time.
+**Live Code Previewer** an app that allows users to write and preview HTML, CSS, and JavaScript code in real-time.
 The app features a side-by-side layout where users can input code on the left side and instantly preview it on the right side in a webview.

 ## Screenshot